HeadAdmiral/recipe-website/docs/Search.md

      - **Any** - {string}
 - `share(id)`

-  Provides a share URL for the v-text-field in the 'shareDialog' window.
+  Provides a share URL for the `v-text-field` in the 'shareDialog' window.

    **return value:**

      - **Any** - {string}
 - `isEmpty()`

-  Returns true if there are no elements with a class of 'card' on the page. i.e. Returns true if there are no matching search results.
+  Returns true if there are no elements with a class of `card` on the page. i.e. Returns true if there are no matching search results.

    **return value:**